yoshuawuyts/knowledge/data/db.md

 - files come in, dumped in a log
 - indexed in an in-memory SST
 - flushed to a on-disk SST once a threshold is reached
-- when n SST's of a certain size exist, they are merged into a larger (and thus more efficient) SST
+- when n SSTs of a certain size exist, they are merged into a larger (and thus more efficient) SST

 Ordered log files can be traversed using binary search.
 Larger log files are